bitrise-io/devcenter/_articles/reviews/getting-started-with-macos-apps.md

 If you uploaded the correct code signing files, the `Certificate and profile installer` Step should install your code signing files and the `Xcode Archive & Export for iOS` Step should export an .ipa with the development export method.
 If you have the `Deploy to Bitrise.io` Step in your workflow, you can find the .ipa on the `Apps & Artifacts` tab of the build page.

-iOS code signing is often not this simple - read more about how [iOS code signing works on Bitrise](/code-signing/ios-code-signing/code-signing)!

 ## Deploying to TestFlight and the App Store

-If you set up your code signing files and created an .ipa for your internal testers, it is time to involve external testers and then to publish your iOS app to the App Store.
+If you set up your code signing files and created an .app or .pkg file for your internal testers, it is time to involve external testers and then to publish your MacOS app to the App Store.
 Let's see how!

 {% include message_box.html type="note" title="My message" content="If you want to distribute your app elsewhere than the App Store, you can sign it with [a Developer ID](https://developer.apple.com/support/developer-id/).
 This method is not in the scope of this guide."%}